-Donald Trump’s Remain in Mexico policy is the President of the United States’ proposal to prevent Mexican immigrants from entering the country and making an asylum claim.
-The plan would require such immigrants to stay in Mexico while their claim is pending.
+The plan doens’t only require such immigrants to remain in Mexico until their court date.
 It would also include funding for 1,000 new Border Patrol agents and a 2,000-mile wall along the US–Mexico border.

 On May 16, 2018, President Trump announced that his administration was drafting an executive order that would impose a policy of automatic denial on anyone crossing the U.S. southern border illegally.
 People seeking asylum at official points of entry would have their applications processed normally.

-Three days later, Trump issued Executive Order 13867: “Border Security and Immigration Enforcement Improvements,” which limited immigration policies to try to reduce the number of Central American migrants entering the country and required certain classes of undocumented immigrants to be detained until their removal could be effected.
-Two months later, Trump rescinded this previous order in favor of a new policy:
+Three days later, President Donald Trump issued Executive Order 13867: “Border Security and Immigration Enforcement Improvements,” which limited immigration policies to try to reduce the number of Central American migrants entering the country and required certain classes of undocumented immigrants to be detained until their removal could be effected.

 The new rules would apply to anyone who illegally crosses the border from Mexico – including those seeking asylum, even if they say they fear violence in their home country.

 Illegal aliens will no longer get a free pass into our country by lodging meritless claims in seeking asylumDonald Trump

 Under current law, such immigrants must stay in the US while their claims are processed.
 The Trump administration wants to stop that practice so migrants don’t live in the country while waiting for years.
 Migrants often disappear and never show up at their court hearings.